 Rosacea patients should stick to the following skincare techniques to help keep their symptoms under control:

-- Lukewarm water should be used and the face allowed to completely dry before any cosmetics are applied.
+- Lukewarm water should be used when washing the face.
+Once washed, the face should be allowed to completely dry before any cosmetics are applied.

 - The skin should be moisturised if it is feeling sore.